jrdccx/jaredcc.co/writing.md

 What she hasn't mentioned is I also share a lot of characteristics with another late hacker, [Ilya Zhitomirskiy](https://en.wikipedia.org/wiki/Ilya_Zhitomirskiy).
 He's not from Chicago, but he and I both went to NYU.
 He and I were both into distributed peer to peer social networking.
 I'm still into distributed social.

 I didn't know Aaron Swartz when he was alive.
 I'd probably seen him around the Internet, but we'd never had contact.
-I also didn't know Ilya, but I thought (and still think) distributed soical needs to happen before we have freedom to connect online.
+I also didn't know Ilya, but I thought (and still think) distributed social needs to happen before we have freedom to connect online.

 However, when Aaron died, I felt really sad.
 I was living in a basement at the time.
 Most of the people in my family were regularly sending me aggressive emails.
 I had $0 in my bank accounts.
 Distributed social seemed like a far away dream I would have no impact on creating.